bekk/bekk-christmas/post/ux/one-web-to-include-em-all.md

 ---
 ## What is web accessibility?

-Web accessibility is an inclusive practice that aims to make digital content accessible to everyone, including those with disabilities.
+_Web accessibility_ is an inclusive practice that aims to make digital content accessible to everyone, including those with disabilities.
 This does, for example, imply that people who are blind or deaf, as well as people impaired by socio-economic restrictions like low bandwidth or speed, should be able to operate the web without difficulty.
-Using design lingo, one could say that an accessible web page is universally designed.
+Using design lingo, one could say that an accessible web page is _universally designed_.

 ##